A hospital stay disrupts family routine. The child life team helps make sure children’s needs are met.

-I’m also a certified child life specialist in the pediatric intensive care unit of the Monroe Carell Jr. Children’s Hospital at Vanderbilt.
-I’ve met families facing everything from minor injuries to major traumas or losses.
-Healthcare can be stressful.
+As a child life specialist, I’ve met families facing everything from minor injuries to major traumas or losses.
+Health care can be stressful.
 Children have many emotional reactions to hospitalization with illness or injury.
 These experiences impact the child’s well-being, not just at the time of care, but possibly years down the line – like my father, who is still terrified of the dentist 40 years after a traumatic root canal!

-Child life specialists are professionals in the hospital or clinic who help children and families learn to manage stressful healthcare experiences.
-Because children’s physical health so deeply impacts their development and emotional health, we work to help children express their feelings and find the skills they need to feel empowered and safe during medical procedures and hospital stays.
+Because children’s physical health so deeply impacts their development and emotional health, child life specialists work to help children express their feelings and find the skills they need to feel empowered and safe during medical procedures and hospital stays.

 The child life team helps meet five of a child’s important needs in the hospital: